-Why more training could not have saved Davis Police Officer Natalie Corona
+Why more training could not have saved Davis police Officer Natalie Corona

 One aspiring officer last week in Davis said Corona’s shocking death put a dose of fear in her.

-Cynthia Ochoa, a Davis resident and Sacramento State criminal justice student, lay flowers in Corona’s memory by 5th and C streets Friday.
+Cynthia Ochoa, a Davis resident and Sacramento State criminal justice student, laid flowers in Corona’s memory by Fifth and C streets Friday.
 Ochoa, 24, said she plans to work in law enforcement after graduation – perhaps in probation, perhaps as a police officer – but Thursday’s shooting was a reminder of how dangerous that work can be.

 “It really does make me nervous.
 I have a child at home.
 It doesn’t make me reconsider, but it really puts me on edge,” Ochoa said.
 “My family, when I told them I wanted to be a police officer, my mom freaked out.
 She didn’t want this for me.
 And it breaks my heart to see it here now.”